rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 Speaking of patches, let’s say we’d like to compute some patch-level statistics.
 We can easily find these kinds of statistics for DHM and TRI values using the patch ID raster (I don't go over exactly how to do that here, but you can use np.unique() and a local reducer in a similar way to what's done in *assign_lidar_z_means_within_pixels()*).

 Let's add one more metric to our list.
-Kedron et al. (2019) introduce a set of metrics describing the 3D characteristics of "objects" (building footprints overlying a DHM, in their case, but patches in ours).
+Kedron et al. (2019) introduce a set of metrics describing the 3D characteristics of "objects" (building footprints overlying a DHM in their case, identified patches combined with a DHM in ours).
 Here we'll compute their SHAPE3D metric, which analogously to the familiar 2D SHAPE metric, measures how far the 3D shape of an object deviates from the shape of a cube with the same surface area.
 I calculate it as:

 *SHAPE3D* = SA(*p*) / [5 Vol(*p*)²ᐟ³],